launchscout/elixirconf2023-beyond-liveview/index.md

 ![bg right contain](./matched-edge.png)
 # Beyond LiveView
+### Getting the Javascript you need, keeping the Elixir you love
-### Chris Nelson
+Chris Nelson
 ![h:200](full-color.png#title-slide-logo)

 ---

+# Who am I?
+- Long-time (old) Elixirist
+- Co-Founder of Launch Scout
+- Creator LiveElements and LiveState

+---

+# When would we want to go Beyond LiveView?
-# The two scenarios:
+## The two scenarios:
 - We need to extend our LiveView app with some Javascript
+  - There's a good JS solution we just wanna use
+  - Doing something client side is just the right move
 - We are building an app that isn't served by Elixir

----

-# We got a long way to go and a short time to get there...

 ---